 - Medical prenatal visits with your doctors are usually brief and a uniform approach cannot fit all encounters.

 - Most doctors are not trained to do adequate preconception counseling and have no time to do it

 - Advice must be individualized to a mother's culture, values, habitus, and personal circumstances.

-Preconception counseling is recommended for all women before pregnancy
+Preconception counseling is recommended for all women and men before pregnancy

-All women should be counseled to seek medical care before attempting to become pregnant.
-Many chronic medical conditions such as diabetes, hypertension, psychiatric illness, and thyroid disease have implications for pregnancy outcomes.
-Managing medical issues before pregnancy is safer than during pregnancy.
+All women and men should be counseled to seek medical care before attempting to become pregnant.
+Many chronic medical conditions and metabolic syndromes include diabetes, hypertension, psychiatric illness, and thyroid disease have implications for pregnancy outcomes.
+Managing medical issues both in women and men before pregnancy is safer than during pregnancy.
 All prescription and nonprescription medications should be reviewed during prepregnancy counseling.
 This review also should include nutritional supplements and herbal products that women may not consider to be medication use but could affect reproduction and pregnancy.

 Screening for genetic conditions

 Genetics is the study of heredity, the transmission of certain genetic traits from one generation to the other.
 Heredity is a biological process whereby a parent passes certain genes onto their children or offspring.
 It is important if you or the baby's father have certain traits that you may transmit to the baby.
 This is especially important before you get pregnant to get as much information as you can get to make decisions.
 Women who present for prepregnancy counseling should be offered screening for the same genetic conditions as recommended for pregnant women.
 Read more here about understanding genetics.

 Seeing a doctor as soon as you find out you are pregnant

 Women and men should see a doctor as soon as they believe they are pregnant.
 This helps to correct pregnancy dating and to be monitored for any medical conditions in which treatment should be modified during pregnancy.